strangeloopcanon/BStack/blog.md

 The world of large-scale AI is a battlefield against bottlenecks.
 Your expensive, powerful GPUs are often left starved, waiting for data.
 Rolling out a new model feels like a high-stakes, all-or-nothing gamble.
 Monolithic serving stacks, while powerful, can be rigid, opaque, and lock you into a single vendor's ecosystem.

 What if we could break free from this?
-What if, instead of a monolithic mainframe, we had a set of specialized, interoperable microservices for our AI infrastructure?
+What if we had a set of specialized, interoperable microservices for our AI infrastructure?

 This is the philosophy behind the **BStack**: a collection of four independent, open-source projects that form a composable, high-performance stack for modern AI.
 This repository demonstrates how they work together, but more importantly, it showcases each component as a powerful tool you can adopt individually.

 ## Context: Compiler Technology Meets AI Infrastructure

-We built **Bodo**, a high-performance dataframe compiler that JIT-compiles pandas code into optimized parallel native execution.
+We use **Bodo**, a high-performance dataframe compiler that JIT-compiles pandas code into optimized parallel native execution.
 The BStack demonstrates how this compiler technology solves previously intractable AI infrastructure problems—complex planning logic (delta computation, KV-cache orchestration, trace replay) that was too slow in pure Python and too painful to maintain in C++.

-The result: production-grade performance from readable, maintainable pandas code.
+The goal is to get to production-grade performance from readable, maintainable pandas code.

 ---

-## The Four Pillars: Stars of the Show
+## The Four Pillars

 The BStack is built on four specialized, standalone projects.
 Each one targets a specific, painful bottleneck in AI systems.